-3. While the veg roast, tip the cooked chestnuts onto your chopping board and roughly chop them.
-Coarsely grate the remaining cheddar.
-Pick the sage leaves off their stems and finely chop them.
+2. While the veg roast, tip the cooked chestnuts onto your chopping board and roughly chop them.
+Coarsely grate the Cheddar.
+Pick the sage leaves off their stems and finely chop.

-4. When the veg are cooked, take them out of the oven.
-Stir in the chestnuts, cheddar and sage.
-If you want to get ahead, you can roast the veg the night before, mix them with the chestnuts, cheddar and sage, then cool and store in the fridge.
+3. When the veg are cooked, take them out of the oven.
+Stir in the chestnuts, Cheddar and sage.
+If you want to get ahead, you can roast the veg the night before, mix them with the chestnuts, Cheddar and sage, then cool and store in the fridge.

 7. While the galette bakes, make the gravy.
 Fill and boil your kettle.
 Crumble the vegetable stock cube into a measuring jug and stir in 800ml hot water from the kettle to dissolve it.

-8. Chop 25g butter off the large block (save the rest for your other recipes) and melt it in a small pan.
+8. Melt 25g butter in a small pan.
 Tip in 1 tbsp cornflour and cook, stirring, over a medium heat for 2 mins.
-Trickle in a little veg stock and stir to combine it with the butter and cornflour mix.
+Trickle in a little of the vegetable stock and stir to combine it with the butter and cornflour mix.
 Repeat, till you have added all the stock and the gravy mix is smooth.
-Stir in 2 tbsp cranberry sauce and add a splash of tamari (keep the rest for later).
+Stir in 2 tbsp cranberry sauce and add a splash of the balsamic vinegar (keep the rest for later).
 Turn up the heat, bring to the boil, then turn the heat down a little and simmer for 10 mins, stirring occasionally.
 The gravy will thicken a little.
-Taste the gravy and add more tamari or cranberry sauce if you think it needs it.
+Taste the gravy and add more balsamic vinegar or cranberry sauce, if you think it needs it.